json-api/json-api/format/index.md

 #### Updating a Resource's Relationships <a href="#crud-updating-resource-relationships" id="crud-updating-resource-relationships" class="headerlink"></a>

-If a relationship is provided in the `links` section of a resource object in a `PATCH` request, its value **MUST** be a relationship object with a `linkage` member.
+If a relationship is provided in the `relationships` section of a resource object in a `PATCH` request, its value **MUST** be a relationship object with a `linkage` member.
 The relationship's value will be replaced with the value specified in this member.